Orbit analysis

 Below is an example that shows how a journal bearing is monitored at a hydropower plant.
 By monitoring the shaft centerline position together with both orbit plots, polar plots, shaft speed, and much more, it is possible for the operator to follow the bearing condition, both regarding bearing wear and tear, but also regarding e.g. lubrication oil conditions.

 A proximity sensor is able to detect a nearby object without making contact with it, and then output a pulse or voltage signal.
-There are several types of proximity sensors, which are chosen based on the composition of the object(s) that should be detected.

 For example, an inductive proximity sensor creates an electromagnetic field around its measuring end.
 According to the well-known magneto-resistive effect, the resistance of certain objects (particularly ferrous ones) will change when they are exposed to magnetic fields.
 Most proximity sensors take advantage of this effect by creating a small magnetic field and then detecting when it is interrupted or changed significantly due to the presence of such material.